 HCC maintains or coordinates grants, scholarships, loans, and part-time employment for students.
 Full descriptions of the areas of study and associated eligibility criteria can be found in the HCC student handbook, college catalog, or on the financial aid services page of the HCC website.

-Students seeking financial aid for credit classes must be admitted to HCC and have a valid Social Security Number on file with the office of admissions and advising.
+Students seeking financial aid for credit classes must be admitted to HCC and have a valid social security number on file.
 Students must complete the Free Application for Federal Student Aid (FAFSA) each year to be considered for financial aid.
 Information regarding the FAFSA form is available on the HCC website.
 Students seeking financial aid are strongly urged to apply by the March 1 priority filing date.
 Financial aid files completed by March 1 will be given first priority for limited grant funds; however, this process can be completed anytime during the academic year.

 Transfer students seeking financial aid must add HCC’s federal school code (008175) with the federal processor by going online to the FAFSA website (www.fafsa.gov).
-Transfer students who borrowed loans at a previous school must cancel any remaining loan disbursements at that school and reapply for a Federal Direct Stafford Loan with financial aid services at HCC.
+Transfer students who borrowed loans at a previous school must cancel any remaining loan disbursements at that school and reapply for a Federal Direct Loan at the HCC financial aid services website.
 Transfer students who received a Maryland State Scholarship at a previous school must update their school attendance information to include HCC on the Maryland Higher Education Commission (MHEC) website using the Maryland College Aid Processing System (MD CAPS).

 Credit students are eligible for financial aid if: